PremiSreePriya/Sign-Language-Translator/README.md

 python app.py

-🔹Starts webcam.
+🔹Starts webcam and it

-🔹Shows predicted gesture based on current hand position.
+Shows predicted gesture based on current hand position.

 🔹Press q to quit (or Ctrl+C if it doesn’t respond).